-The information in relation to the processing operation of personal data entered in the Access2Markets undertaken by the European Commission, Directorate General for Trade is presented below.
+The information in relation to the processing operation of personal data entered in the Access2Markets portal, undertaken by the European Commission, Directorate General for Trade, is presented below.

 Why and how do we process your personal data?

-- personal data provided via the contact form are requested in order to be able to reply to the request of information or
+- personal data provided via the contact form are requested in order to be able to reply to general questions related to the content of the website,

 Your personal data will not be used for an automated decision-making including profiling.